colejarczyk/doc/userguide/levels/level/level_creation.rst

 Creating customer level
 =======================

-You can create unlimited amount customizable customers levels for your loyalty program based on various conditions.
+You can create unlimited amount of customizable customers levels for your loyalty program based on various conditions.

-Depending on the Translations settings, **Basic information’s** can be provided in different language versions (listed in :doc:`Translations </userguide/getting_started/settings/translations>`).
-Information from that section can be display on a Client cockpit depending on a chosen from the admin cockpit default language version.
+Depending on the Translations settings, **Basic information** can be provided in different language versions (listed in :doc:`Translations </userguide/getting_started/settings/translations>`).
+Information from that section can be displayed in the client cockpit depending on a default language version chosen in the admin cockpit.

 **For example**,

-when default language is English, information are display in English, but when we change it on polish as a default language, all basic information will be displayed in polish (if provided).
+when default language is English, information is displayed in English, but when we change it to Polish as a default language, all basic information will be displayed in Polish (if provided).

 .. image:: /userguide/_images/add_level.png